khael-kun-cmd/gemini-sre-agent/docs/DEVELOPMENT.md

 ### Linting and Formatting

-(Instructions for linting and formatting tools like `ruff` and `black` would go here.
-Example commands below are placeholders.)
+The project uses `ruff` for linting and `black` for automatic code formatting to ensure consistent style across the codebase.

 *   **`ruff`**: Used for linting and checking code for common errors and style violations.
     ```bash
-    # Install ruff (if not already installed via uv sync)
-    # uv pip install ruff
+    uv pip install ruff # If not already installed
     ruff check .
     ```
 *   **`black`**: Used for automatic code formatting to ensure consistent style across the codebase.
     ```bash
-    # Install black (if not already installed via uv sync)
-    # uv pip install black
+    uv pip install black # If not already installed
     black .
     ```

+### Static Type Checking

+`pyright` is used for static type checking to catch type-related errors before runtime.

+*   **`pyright`**:
+    ```bash
+    uv pip install pyright # If not already installed
+    pyright
+    ```
+    Ensure `pyrightconfig.json` is configured in the project root.

 ### Resilience Implementation